kmsholcomb/docs-rackspace/doc/style-guide/alphabetical-terms.rst

      - Do not use
      - Remove *etc.* from the text and replace it with *and so on* or explain what it means (in general terms or by example).
 Precede a limited list of examples with *such as*, or list all specific items.
-See `Avoid obscure non-English words and abbreviations
-       <../basic-writing-guidelines.html#avoid-obscure-non-english-words-and-abbreviations>`__.
+See :ref:`avoid-obscure-words`.
    * - Ethernet
      -
      - Capitalize.